It might be cold where you are, but reader Angga is in Indonesia and it’s apparently quite warm.

 Now, if you are asking how cigar factories deal with this, the answer is simple: air-conditioning, though not entirely for cigar beetles.

 Aging rooms have air-conditioning and it is always running.
-Sure, it helps avoid beetle infestations, but arguably it’s primary job is to help dry the cigars.
-When cigars are rolled the filler leaves, but the binder and wrappers in particular need to be very wet so that the tobacco doesn’t break when rolling.
+Sure, it helps avoid beetle infestations, but arguably its primary job is to help dry the cigars.
+When cigars are rolled, the filler leaves are damp, but the binder and wrappers in particular need to be very wet so that the tobacco doesn’t break when rolling.
 While that’s ideal for making a cigar, wet tobacco does not stay lit, so cigars need to dry—generally for a minimum of 30 days.
 The air-conditioning units help keep the aging rooms at a drier climate so the internal moisture can leave the cigars.

 Angga, thanks for your question.
 I hope that helps—and good luck.